Skip to main content

 • PGP_EXECUTOR_PASSPHRASE: Passphrase for your PGP key

-• PRIVY_EXECUTION_PRIVATE_KEY: P-256 private key for signing in Base64 format (required, generated by key tool)
+• PRIVY_EXECUTION_PRIVATE_KEY: P-256 private key for signing in Base64 format (generated by key tool)

 Self-Custodial Mode (additional requirements)